Saj1234/llm-document-analysis/README.md

           --build-arg UPDATED_DOCUMENT_URL=updated_document_web_url \
           --build-arg DATABASE_CONNECTION_URL="mongodb://llm-mongodb:27017"
    ```
-2. Running the app and the MongoDB database in their own containers.
+2. ***Running the app and the MongoDB database in their own containers.***
    Since the there are two container running which needs to be communitcating with each other, it makes sense to run the container in the same docker network.

-   Once you have you docker network created you can specify the network name with the `--network` with `docker run` command.
+   When you have you docker network created you can specify the network name with the `--network` with `docker run` command.

    - **See existing docker networks**
    ```bash